 This list contains all replacements, as glyph, followed by the corresponding Unicode number.
 In order to delete a single replacement, select it in the list and click Remove.
 In order to delete the entire list, click Remove all.
 To only replace the German special characters and „ß“, click Standard.
 In order to add a replacement, enter the decimal Unicode into the fields „To be replaced“ and „Replacement“ and click Add!.
 Exit the dialogue with OK, to save the changes.

-14. ExSync file: imports files that are syncWRITER output („ExSync Data). ((The exact functionality is listed in the document im Dokument Guideline for the conversion of Legacy Data ???Leitfaden für die Konvertierung von Legacy Data.))
+14. ExSync file: imports files that are syncWRITER output („ExSync Data) (The exact functionality is listed in the document Leitfaden für die Konvertierung von Legacy Data).

 15. CHAT Transcript: imports files that have been created with the CLAN Editor of the CHILDES System.

-16. Phon transcription: imports files that have been created with the Phon Editor of the Phonbank System.
+16. Phon transcription: imports files that have been created with the Phon Editor of the

+Phonbank-System.

 File > Export